A 2011 blog post on WhiteHouse.gov outlines some discouraging statistics on Latinos getting the education they need to succeed later in life:

 Even though I work in digital/social media, my students had to educate me about how YouTube sensation Rebecca Black amassed over 100 million views and millions of “dislikes” before YouTube removed her universally criticized video from the site this past May.
 You can say that 826’s methodology makes writing fun for students and teachers.

-Its national network of eight writing and tutoring centers — in Los Angeles, Ann Arbor, Boston, Chicago, New York, San Francisco, Seattle and Washington DC — serve over 24,000 students, ages 6 to 18.
+Its national network of nine writing and tutoring centers — in Los Angeles, San Francisco, Minneapolis, New Orleans, Chicago, Ann Arbor, Boston, New York, and Washington DC — serve over 24,000 students, ages 6 to 18.
 Volunteer mentors, like me, provide after-school tutoring, evening and weekend workshops, and help for English-language learners.
 826 believes that exponential leaps in learning happen when students receive one-on-one attention, and that strong writing skills provide the fundamental building blocks for future success.

 What does 826 do to help students who can’t attend in person?
 It brings tutors into classrooms to help teachers get their students excited about writing and provide students the attention that they wouldn’t otherwise receive with impossibly high student to teacher ratios.
 826 aims to reduce or eliminate the stigma of asking for help on homework.